Graduate Degree Programs

 Geological Engineering (PhD, MASc)

-The Geological Engineering Program is intended for students interested in the application of earth sciences principles to engineering problems.
-While most geological engineering degree programs are based in the Department of Earth and Ocean Sciences, students may also base their studies in allied Applied Science departments such as Civil or Mining Engineering.
+Intended for graduate students interested in applying earth sciences principles to engineering problems, this program combines geo-technical engineering, hydrogeology and geology to provide a versatile set of skills.
+While most geological engineering degree programs are based in UBC Earth, Ocean and Atmospheric Sciences, students may also base their studies in allied applied science departments such as civil or mining engineering.

 Geophysics (PhD, MSc, MASc)